 Technology type can also affect the initial costs and long-term maintenance of a water softener.

-Generally, salt based water softeners are more expensive to purchase than salt free alternatives, and upkeep can also cost a little more.
+Generally, salt based water softeners are more expensive to purchase than water conditioners that don’t use salt, and upkeep can also cost a little more.
 Your budget might have a bigger impact on your purchasing decisions than you realize.

 Area available to house the unit

 With varying capacity comes varying unit size.
 Once you’ve determined a location to store your water softener, you’ll need to make some careful measurements of the available space, and match this up to the water softeners you’re considering purchasing.

 A bypass valve is used to switch off water supply to your water softener, while still allowing water to flow through your home’s pipes and into your appliances.
 You might need a bypass valve to allow you to cut off water while you’re carrying out maintenance on your water softener.
 It’s also useful to have a bypass valve to manually divert water away from a water softener while it’s in its regeneration cycle.

 The best water softeners for home and business use should be certified by one of two independent organisations: the Water Quality Association or NSF International.
 While certification is not a legal requirement, it generally looks good for a manufacturer to successfully certify a product they’re selling.